aarnt/octopi/README.md

 You'll need:
  * [Alpm_octopi_utils] (https://github.com/aarnt/alpm_octopi_utils/) library
  * A privilege escalation tool to use it.
 Octopi supports gksu, kdesu and lxqt-sudo for that
+ * qtermwidget >= 0.8 in order to build Octopi with embedded terminal support

 ### Simple steps to build Octopi code